Scattering using real-time path integrals: Computational considerations

 The particle scatters off of a Gaussian potential of range $r_0$ and strength $-v_0$, \beq V(x) = -v_0 e^{-(x/r_0)^2}. \eeq The values of the potential parameters used in the test calculations are listed in table II.

-The Trotter product formula is justified provided that the time steps satisfy $p^2/2m \Delta t \approx 12.5 \Delta t$ and $V \Delta t \approx 5 \Delta t$ are small.
-The minimum total time is $t= \mu (r_0+\Delta x)/p = .6$.
+The Trotter product formula is justified provided that the time steps satisfy $(p^2/2m) \Delta t \approx 12.5 \Delta t$ and $V \Delta t \approx 5 \Delta t$ are small.
+The minimum total time is $t= \mu (r_0+\Delta x)/p = 0.6$.
 The calculations require a slightly longer time for convergence, but convergence can be obtained with a surprisingly large $\Delta t$.
 The active volume is the sum of the width of wave packet plus the range of the potential, which is about $3.0$ units.
-This must be decomposed into small intervals where the potential and wave packet vary slowly.
+This must be decomposed into small intervals where the potential and wave packet are approximately constant.

-Figure 1: Shows the potential (\ref{cc.1}) in configuration space.
-It gives a more precise measure of the full width of the potential, which just over about $4.0$ units.

-Figure 2: Shows the real and imaginary parts of the initial free wave packet $\langle x \vert \psi_{0i}(0) \rangle $ and plots of the potential on the same graph.
-What is relevant is the combined width of the initial wave packet and the potential.
-In this figure the potential is represented by the solid line, the real part of the initial wave packet is represented by the dashed line and the imaginary part of the initial wave packet is represented by the dotted line.
-This figure can be used to estimate the active volume needed for a calculation.
-An estimate of the minimum $t$ needed for convergence is the time it takes for the wave packet to no longer feel the effects of the potential.
-Figure 2 shows that the width initial wave packet is about twice the width of the potential.